Cisco Unified Wireless Network Architecture— Base Security Features

 ACL and Firewall Features

 The WLC allows access control lists (ACLs) to be defined for any interface configured on the WLC, as well as ACLs to be defined for the CPU of the WLC itself.
-These ACLs can be used to enforce policy on specific WLANs to limit access to particular addresses and/or protocols, as well as to provide additional protection to the WLC itself.
+These ACLs can be used to enforce policy on particular WLANs to limit access to particular addresses and protocols, as well as to provide additional protection to the WLC itself.

-Figure 4-16 displays the ACL Configuration page.
-The ACL can specify source and destination address ranges, protocols, source and destination ports, DSCP, and direction in which the ACL is to be applied.
+Figure 4-8 shows the ACL configuration page.
+The ACL can specify source and destination address ranges, protocols, source and destination ports, differentiated services code point (DSCP), and direction in which the ACL is to be applied.
 An ACL can be created out of a sequence of various rules.

 DHCP and ARP Protection

 The WLC acts as a relay agent for WLAN client DHCP requests.
 In doing so, the WLC performs a number of checks to protect the DHCP infrastructure.
 The primary check is to verify that the MAC address included in the DHCP request matches the MAC address of the WLAN client sending the request.
-This protects against DHCP exhaustion attacks, by restricting a WLAN client to one DHCP request (IP address) for its own interface.
+This protects against DHCP exhaustion attacks, because a WLAN client can request only an IP address for its own interface.
 The WLC by default does not forward broadcast messages from WLAN clients back out onto the WLAN, which prevents a WLAN client from acting as a DHCP server and spoofing incorrect DHCP information.

 The WLC acts as an ARP proxy for WLAN clients by maintaining the MAC address-IP address associations.
 This allows the WLC to block duplicate IP address and ARP spoofing attacks.
 The WLC does not allow direct ARP communication between WLAN clients.
 This also prevents ARP spoofing attacks directed at WLAN client devices.